Latest ads

 pH value: 7.5 - 9.0

-Diet: Frozen food, live food (mussel meat, krill, crab pieces, (if smelt, feed rarely))
+Food: Frozen food, live food (mussel meat, krill, crab pieces, (if smelt, then feed rarely))

-They do not accept flakes, granules, or similar food!
+They do not take flakes, granules, or similar!

-Hunting behavior: They hunt and eat everything that fits into their mouth or can be overpowered.
+Hunting behavior: They hunt and eat anything that barely fits in their mouth or can be overwhelmed.

-Tank setup: Make the tank eel-proof!
-These animals "climb" out of the tank if they can.
+Tank design: Make the tank safe for eels!
+The animals will "climb" out of the tank whenever possible.
 They are very curious!

 Best regards, Manfred